Skip to content

 And finally, English majors report high levels of satisfaction while in college: they are reading interesting books; discussing them with intelligent, excited peers and professors in small settings; and sharing their own stories.

-What can I do with an English major?
+What can I do with a Literature in English major?

-An English major is one of the most popular liberal arts degrees in the world; this is a BA degree that is immediately recognizable to employers, graduate schools and law schools.
-These employers and schools will know that by hiring or accepting an English major, they are hiring someone who can interpret and analyze texts, think critically and view problems from multiple perspectives, have empathy for others, and communicate and write clearly.
+A Literature in English major is one of the most popular liberal arts degrees in the world; this is a BA degree that is immediately recognizable to employers, graduate schools and law schools.
+These employers and schools will know that by hiring or accepting a Literature in English major, they are hiring someone who can interpret and analyze texts, think critically and view problems from multiple perspectives, have empathy for others, and communicate and write clearly.

 • Journalists, writers, editors, poets, translators: producing and distributing new writing